 Crash is about a boy named John Coogan, AKA Crash who struggles as a bully for the majority of the novel.
 Crash struggles to recognize the selfless acts of Penn Webb, until his family is dealing with his grandfather’s health scare.
 He then realizes he has been wrong all along about Penn and that he has always shown how to be a true friend.
-It is a hilarious and heart-warming novel that will have your students reflecting on their own friendships with others.Grab the novel unit here… Crash Novel Unit
+It is a hilarious and heart-warming novel that will have your students reflecting on their own friendships with others.
+I love this novel because so many of my students are athletes and they really seem to connect with this story… Crash Novel Unit

 The Lottery Rose is a book about a lost soul, Georgie Burgess.
 He is a little boy that is abused and has never learned to read because no one has ever taken enough of a liking to him in order to get beyond his tough exterior.
 Finally, he is shown kindness by others and he begins to thrive even when he tries to push them away.
 Your students will be cheering for Georgie and the strides he makes once he is given- a new place to live, food to eat, books in his hands, and the kindness he has always deserved.
 Get your tissues ready!
 The Lottery Rose Novel Unit

 Wringer is one of my all-time favorites.
 Palmer LaRue is a boy that is dreading turning ten because that is the age he must become a wringer-a boy that wrings the necks of birds that are shot and downed at the annual Family Fest.
 He wants desperately to fit in with others, but it is an unlikely friendship with a pigeon and Dorothy Gruzik that get Palmer through his peer pressure struggles.
 Your students will definitely rethink those friendships that are most important after reading this text.
 Wringer Novel Unit

 If you are looking to find reading levels of these texts, I utilize the Scholastic book list site.